Man holding knee due to pain whilst walking downstairs

 RICE Protocol

-• Rest: Encourage them to avoid activities that put undue stress on the knee joint.
+• Rest: Avoid activities that put undue stress on the knee joint.

 • Ice: Apply cold packs for short periods multiple times a day to reduce swelling.